OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed-broadcast/csharp/README.md

     * Leave **Redirect URI** empty.
     * Choose **Register**.
 3. On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
 You’ll need those later when updating your Teams application manifest and in the appsettings.json.

 4. Under **Manage**, select **Expose an API**.
-5. Select the **Set** link to generate the Application ID URI in the form of `api://{AppID}`.
+5. Click on the **Set** link to generate the Application ID URI in the form of `api://{AppID}`.
 Insert your fully qualified domain name (with a forward slash "/" appended to the end) between the double forward slashes and the GUID.
-The entire ID should have the form of: `api://fully-qualified-domain-name/{AppID}`
+The entire ID should have the form of: `api://fully-qualified-domain-name/{AppID}` and exclude http/https from the domain name.
     * ex: `api://%ngrokDomain%.ngrok.io/00000000-0000-0000-0000-000000000000`.
 6. Select the **Add a scope** button.
 In the panel that opens, enter `access_as_user` as the **Scope name**.
 7. Set **Who can consent?** to `Admins and users`
 8. Fill in the fields for configuring the admin and user consent prompts with values that are appropriate for the `access_as_user` scope:
     * **Admin consent title:** Teams can access the user’s profile.
     * **Admin consent description**: Allows Teams to call the app’s web APIs as the current user.
-    * **User consent title**: Teams can access the user profile and make requests on the user's behalf.
+    * **User consent display name**: Teams can access the user profile and make requests on the user's behalf.
     * **User consent description:** Enable Teams to call this app’s APIs with the same rights as the user.
 9. Ensure that **State** is set to **Enabled**
 10. Select **Add scope**
     * The domain part of the **Scope name** displayed just below the text field should automatically match the **Application ID** URI set in the previous step, with `/access_as_user` appended to the end:
         * `api://[ngrokDomain].ngrok.io/00000000-0000-0000-0000-000000000000/access_as_user.

 11. In the **Authorized client applications** section, identify the applications that you want to authorize for your app’s web application.
 Each of the following IDs needs to be entered:
     * `1fec8e78-bce4-4aaf-ab1b-5451cc387264` (Teams mobile/desktop application)
     * `5e3ce6c0-2b1f-4285-8d4b-75ee78787346` (Teams web application)

-12. Navigate to **API Permissions**, and make sure to add the follow permissions:
+12. Navigate to **API Permissions** section under **Manage**, and make sure to add the follow permissions:
 -   Select Add a permission
 -   Select Microsoft Graph -\> Delegated permissions.
     - `User.Read` (enabled by default)